How to be a confident parent in front of your whole family… even if your kids act wild.

 We don’t have to please others.

 If your family or your in-laws make you uncomfortable or discipline your child in a way you don’t approve, stand up for yourself and your child.
-If they stage an intervention and you feel uncomfortable, you can take your child and leave.
-Determine to have a nice time with family, but know your limits.
+Deep down others expect you to do this anyway.

 Do: Give some “heads up”